 Did you find the inner workings of the espresso machine to be more complicated than you originally thought?
 Are these machines more simple than you figured they’d be?
 Let us know!

 Unfortunately, you cannot make real espresso without a machine.
 But you can make almost espresso – here’s how.
 Now, there are plenty of semi-automatic, automatic, and manual espresso machines on the market.
 So if simple is what you’re after, you can go with a manual espresso machine that allows you to pour boiling water in and pull the shot by hand.
 Or you can sacrifice quality for convenience and buy an automatic that will grind, pull, and steam milk for you.
 Either way, you’ll need some kind of machine.

 You can technically use any coffee to make espresso, however dark roasted espresso beans like these will give you a better result.
 Many roasters roast their beans a certain way or produce blends that specifically taste best when used for espresso.

 Just like brewing any type of coffee, there’s no one right way to make good espresso at home.
 Grinders, espresso machines, and your coffee all play a role in making great espresso.
 Here’s a guide on making espresso with a semi automatic machine.

 A bottomless portafilter is necessarily better or worse.
 Bottomless portafilters allow you to see your espresso shot being pulled directly into your cup.
-Many baristas prefer this kind of portafilter for quality control reasons, as it allows them to easily see and detect problems, such as channeling.
+Many baristas prefer this kind of portafilter for quality control reasons, as it allows them to easily see and detect problems, such as channelling.
 Spouted portafilters allow you to pull a single shot into 2 separate cups without any mess.
 As for what’s better, that’s entirely up to you.
 If you want single shots with ease, go with the spouted portafilter.
-If you’re really into troubleshooting and dialing in your shots, go bottomless
+If you’re really into troubleshooting and dialling in your shots, go bottomless

 The best way to observe if a shot is channelled is by using a naked portafilter.